 All investments involve risk and loss of principal is possible.
 Investors should consider their investment objectives and risks carefully before investing.

 Investors should consider the investment objectives and unique risk profile of any Exchange Traded Product (ETP), including any Exchange-Traded Fund (ETF) and any Exchange-Traded Notes (ETNs), carefully before investing.
 A prospectus contains this and other information about the ETP and should be read carefully before investing.
-Please access the ETF Details Page for any ETF to obtain a prospectus.
+You can get a prospectus through the ETF details page for any ETF.